Unifying vectors and matrices of different dimensions through nonlinear embeddings: Cellular automata connections

 To get insight in the complex spatiotemporal dynamics of Eq. (\ref{CAcon}) it proves useful to consider the mean field model obtained by taking $x_t^j\equiv u_t$.
 Then Eq. (\ref{CAcon}) reduces to

 where

 This reduced model describes the behavior of homogeneous initial conditions and is also a mean field approximation for arbitrary (inhomogeneous) initial conditions.
 Of special interest are the $\omega$-limit sets of Eq. (\ref{CAconMF}) and their change with the control parameter $\kappa$.
 These yield the bifurcation diagram of the reduced model that can be used to interpret certain results obtained with the full model.
+The $\omega$-limit sets of CMLs can be used to model the vacuum fluctuations of chaotic strings (which are specific one-dimensional CMLs underlying the Parisi-Wu approach of stochastic quantization on a small scale) \cite{Beck2}.